 This idea does not need much explanation for most of us.
-Although each type of compulsive behavior can stir up unique levels of mistrust and reaction among family members, fractured relationships seem to be a common challenge among many in addiction recovery.
-We might think we are only hurting ourselves, but the lingering effects of our behavior, even if done in isolation, change us and create confusion and fraction among those around us.
+Although each type of compulsive behavior can stir up unique levels of mistrust and reaction among family members, fractured relationships seem to be a common challenge among many in recovery from lust addiction.
+We might think we are only hurting ourselves, but the lingering effects of our behavior, even if done in isolation, change us and create confusion and feelings of betrayal among those around us.